Choose A Language

 “This is an exciting opportunity to develop the science of genetic sequencing to help protect drinking water supplies.
 This will revolutionise our ability to monitor and investigate water quality failures in much the same way that DNA testing revolutionised criminal investigations.” – Keiron Maher, Innovation Architect, Severn Trent Water

 Phase 2 – Sampling and data generation.
-For the samples completed genomic sequencing has progressed well and we have developed a working data science analytical model that is able to identify abnormalities from samples taken at a range of points through the water treatment process.
-We are also undertaking experiments to simulate the impact of ingress on the genomic sequence of water in the distribution system.
+All samples have now been completed, and these are currently being genomic sequenced by CEH with a target completion date of mid-April 2025.
+Once completed the data will be analysed using the working data science analytical model the project has developed to identify abnormalities from samples taken at a range of points through the water treatment process.
+We have also undertaken experiments to simulate the impact of ingress on the genomic sequence of water in the distribution system.